superfly/docs/reference/configuration.html.md

 ## The `checks` section

-This section lets you define checks for apps outside of their `[[services]]` (or for apps without any services).
+This section lets you define top-level checks for apps outside of their `[[services]]` (or for apps without any services).

-It's has a few differences with service checks:
+Some differences between top-level checks and service checks:
 - You need to provide a port
 - You need to provide a name
 - You need to specify the type of the check